zzz276/GeoLinker-edited/README.md

 ## Additional USB to UART Bridge VCP Drivers

-When the microcontroller is connected to the laptop or PC, Arduino IDE may not detect any connected port.
+When the microcontroller is connected to the laptop or PC, Arduino IDE may not detect any connected port right away.
 One possible reason is the lack of supported USB driver, especially on Windows.
-The driver that support the microcontrollers with CP210x chipset can be found in the liink below.
+The driver that support the microcontrollers with CP210x chipset can be found on the link below.

 https://www.silabs.com/software-and-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads

-## More details in this article by CircuitDigest below
+## For more details on setting up the hardware, please refer to this article by CircuitDigest below

 https://circuitdigest.com/microcontroller-projects/simple-gps-tracker-using-esp32-visualize-data-on-map